ZeltaDred/Shopr/README.md

 > He is currently interning at Scientific Toolworks and working on a  C++ & Javascript
 > data visualization project.
 Check out his profile at [LinkedIn](https://www.linkedin.com/in/opensimian).

+- William Chatwin

+> William Started at DSU one year ago majoring in Computer Science with a minor in Math.
+> He is fairly new to the field but after his first year and summer of Code School He is egar to learn more.
+> It has been awesome experience so far.
+> He has some personal projects he has worked on (http://silverrockstucco.com/).
+> Also learning other languages on the side.
+LinkedIn: (https://www.linkedin.com/in/william-chatwin-150bb0118)

 ### Local Implementation